Amiodarone: Atrial fibrillation

 Individuals who have undergone open heart surgery are at an increased risk of developing atrial fibrillation (or AF) in the first few days post-procedure.
 In the ARCH trial, intravenous amiodarone (2 g administered over 2 d) has been shown to reduce the incidence of atrial fibrillation after open heart surgery when compared to placebo.
 However, clinical studies have failed to demonstrate long-term efficacy and have shown potentially fatal side effects such as pulmonary toxicities.
-While amiodarone is not approved for AF by the FDA, it is a commonly prescribed off-label treatment due to the lack of equally effective treatment alternatives.
+While amiodarone is not approved for AF by the US Food and Drug Administration (FDA), it is a commonly prescribed off-label treatment due to the lack of equally effective treatment alternatives.

-So-called 'acute onset atrial fibrillation', defined by the North American Society of Pacing and Electrophysiology (NASPE) in 2003, responds well to short duration treatment with amiodarone.
+So-called 'acute onset atrial fibrillation', defined by the North American Society of Pacing and Electrophysiology (NASPE) in 2003, responds well to short-duration treatment with amiodarone.
 This has been demonstrated in seventeen randomized controlled trials, of which five included a placebo arm.
 The incidence of severe side effects in this group is low.

-The benefit of amiodarone in the treatment of atrial fibrillation in the critical care population has yet to be determined but it may prove to be the agent of choice where the patient is hemodynamically unstable and unsuitable for DC cardioversion.
-It is recommended in such a role by the UK government's National Institute for Health and Clinical Excellence (NICE).
+Amiodarone is an effective, antiarrhythmic-of-choice in achieving cardioversion to sinus rhythm in critical care populations with new onset atrial fibrillation (NOAF).
+However, other anti-arrhythmic agents may exert superior rhythm control, rate control and lower mortality rate which may be more favourable than amiodarone in specific cases.

 Contraindications

-Women who are pregnant or may become pregnant are strongly advised to not take amiodarone.
-Since amiodarone can be expressed in breast milk, women taking amiodarone are advised to stop nursing.
+Women who are pregnant or may become pregnant are strongly advised not to take amiodarone.
+Since amiodarone can be expressed in breast milk, women taking the drug are advised to stop nursing.

-It is contraindicated in individuals with sinus nodal bradycardia, atrioventricular block, and second or third degree heart block who do not have an artificial pacemaker.
+It is contraindicated in individuals with sinus nodal bradycardia, atrioventricular block, and second or third-degree heart block who do not have an artificial pacemaker.

 Individuals with baseline depressed lung function should be monitored closely if amiodarone therapy is to be initiated.

 Formulations of amiodarone that contain benzyl alcohol should not be given to neonates, because the benzyl alcohol may cause the potentially fatal "gasping syndrome".

 Amiodarone can worsen the cardiac arrhythmia brought on by digitalis toxicity.